Wil31/AlgoInvest-Trade/README.md

 ### A dynamic programming algorithm
 See file **dynamic_algo.py**
-This algorithm uses a 2D matrix to save the best results at every iteration and compares it to the best earlier result.
+This algorithm uses a 2D matrix to save the best result at every iteration and compare it with the best previous result.
 Where N is the number of actions:
 - Time complexity: O(N*max_spending)
 - Space complexity: O(N*max_spending), uses a 2D array.
-Further improvements could be made to reduce space complexity, by using a 2D array with only 2 rows or even further with a 1D array instead of 2D.
+Further improvements could be made to reduce space complexity, by using a 2D array with only 2 rows, or even further with a 1D only array.

 This algorithm is more complex but will provide the best possible solution, and the runtime is very diminished because we computate only once each sub-problem.
-A less problematic downside of this method could be that auxiliary memory is required, in order to store the solution of each sub-problems in a matrix while the program is running.
+A "less problematic" downside of this method could be that auxiliary memory is required, in order to store the solution of every sub-problem in a matrix while the program is running.

 ## Part 3 - Backtesting and optimisation